microsoft/VSExtensibility/New_Extensibility_Model/Samples/AsyncPackageAndMEF/README.md

 }
 ```

-Now the `AsyncPackage` can retrieve the brokered service and interact with it:
+Now the `AsyncPackage` can retrieve a [proxy of the brokered service](https://microsoft.github.io/vs-streamjsonrpc/docs/proxies.html#proxy-traits) and interact with it:

 ```cs
 var serviceBrokerContainer = await this.GetServiceAsync<SVsBrokeredServiceContainer, IBrokeredServiceContainer>();